Inseparable local uniformization: On schemes over valuation rings

 Note that for an integral scheme $S$ with generic point $\eta$, $\Nr_\eta$ is a functor on the category of $S$-schemes.
 Indeed, it suffices to prove that if $S=\Spec(A)$, $X=\Spec(B)$ and $Y=\Spec(C)$ then any $S$-morphism $Y\to X$ lifts uniquely to a morphism $\Nr_\eta(Y)\to\Nr_\eta(X)$.
 But if $B'$ and $C'$ are the integral closures of the images of $B$ and $C$ in $B_\eta=B\otimes_A K$ and $C_\eta=C\otimes_A K$, respectively, then the $A$-homomorphism $B\to C$ lifts uniquely to an $A$-homomorphism $B'\to C'$.
 In particular, if $Y$ is $\eta$-normal then any $S$-morphism $Y\to X$ factors uniquely through $\Nr_\eta(X)$.
 Note also that analogous statements hold for $K$-normalizations of $K$-pointed schemes (where all morphisms are compatible with the $K$-points).
-In the sequel, it will often be convenient to work with normal or $\eta$-normal schemes, but, unfortunately, the ($\eta$-) normalization morphism can be not finite.
+In the sequel, it will often be convenient to work with normal or $\eta$-normal schemes, but, unfortunately, the $\eta$-normalization morphism need not be finite.
 This forces us to give the following definition.

-\begin{defin} (i) A morphism $f:Y\to X$ is called of {\em normalized finite presentation} (resp. {\em normalized finite type}) if it is a composition of a partial normalization $Y\to Y_0$ and a morphism $Y_0\to X$ of finite presentation (resp. type).

-(ii) Assume that $f:Y\to X$ is an $S$-morphism for an integral scheme $S$.
-Then we say that $f$ is of {\em $\eta$-normalized finite type/presentation} if it is the composition of a partial $\eta$-normalization $Y\to Y_0$ and a morphism $Y_0\to X$ of finite type/presentation. \end{defin}
+\begin{defin} Assume that $S$ is an integral scheme with $\eta=\eta(S)$ and $f{\colon}Y\to X$ is an $S$-morphism between qcqs schemes.
+Then we say that $f$ is of {\em $\eta$-normalized finite type/presentation} if it is the composition of a partial $\eta$-normalization $Y\to Y_0$ and a morphism $Y_0\to X$ of finite type/presentation.
+We will abbreviate these as {\em $\eta$-nft} and {\em $\eta$-nfp}. \end{defin}

-\begin{rem} (i) It would be more pedantic to say partially normalized (or subnormalized) finite type/presentation, but this seems to be too messy.

-(ii) Note that if $Y\to X$ is of $\eta$-normalized finite type then $\calO_Y$ has no non-trivial $\calO_S$-torsion because any such torsion is killed by any partial $\eta$-normalization.
+\begin{rem} (i) Note that if $Y\to X$ is $\eta$-nft then $\calO_Y$ has no non-trivial $\calO_S$-torsion because any such torsion is killed by any partial $\eta$-normalization.

-(iii) The following fact was observed by D. Rydh.
-We include it for the sake of completeness (though this will not be used).
-If $S$ is reduced and with finitely many maximal points then the notions of normalized finite type and presentation for $X\to S$ are equivalent.
+(ii) The following fact was observed by D. Rydh.
+Although it will not be used later, we include it for the sake of completeness.
+If $S$ is reduced and with finitely many generic points then the notions of $\eta$-normalized finite type and presentation for $X\to S$ are equivalent.
 The proof can be easily obtained from \cite[3.4.6]{RG} and the fact that any $S$-scheme $\oX$ of finite type can be embedded into a finitely presented $S$-scheme $\oY$ such that $\oX\to\oY$ is an isomorphism over a dense open subscheme of $S$. \end{rem}